Group Size: 4 - 24 passengers

 Day 7 – Swakopmund

 While for many it is the adrenaline fuelled adventures that will grab their attention, Swakopmund offers all that and more.
 Take the opportunity today to explore the town at your leisure, as there are a number of attractions for every taste.
 Not to be missed is the selection of famed coffee shops and bakeries that offer a delightful range of German inspired treats.
 Swakopmund offers all the conveniences of a small city and is the perfect launching pad for the journey through the northern reaches of the land.
-(B)
+(BLD)

-Day 8 – Spitzkoppe
+Day 9 – Brandberg

 Included Highlight: Visit and explore Spitzkoppe with a local guide.

-Day 10 – Etosha National Park
+Day 10 – Kamanjab

 Day 11 - Etosha National Park

-Included Highlight: Full day game drive in Nomad truck.
+Included Highlight: Full day game drive in Overland truck.

-Day 12 – Windhoek
+Day 13 – Windhoek

-Day 13 – Ghanzi
+Day 14 – Ghanzi

 Today travel east and make your way to neighbouring Botswana and the Kalahari Desert.
 Starkly different to the Namib Desert after which Namibia is named, the Kalahari is no less dramatic and covers over 900 000 square kilometres.
 The San people have long been associated with this harsh environment and tonight you will enjoy a dance evening that provides an insight into their culture of song, dance and story-telling.
 (BLD)

-Included Highlight: San tribal dance in evening.
+Included Highlight: San Guided Walk (could take place the next morning), San tribal dance in evening.

-Day 15 – Okavango Delta
+Day 16 - Okavango Delta

-Activity Package: Okavango Delta Excursion.
+Included Highlights: Okavango Delta Day Excursion.